 ‘HUM’ has envisioned the creation of a common platform in India for artists of the highest caliber from across the world to share their music, tradition and heritage and facilitate an interaction among them.
 It hopes to showcase excellence in ‘Global Music’ to discerning audiences across various cities of India through concert presentations.

-‘HUM’ currently sponsors 3 visually impaired children to learn music via the HUM-LANXESS National Scholarship, that would be open to specially abled children pursuing any genre of art from anywhere in the country.
+‘HUM’ has sponsored 9 visually impaired children to learn music via the HUM-LANXESS National Scholarship, that would be open to specially abled children pursuing any genre of art from anywhere in the country.

 The fulfillment of many of these humble objectives was through The World Premier Concert of the collaboration on the 7th of March 2010 @ Kamani Auditorium, New Delhi.
 And on the 10th of March @ Birla Sabhagar, Kolkata.
 This maiden concert brought Sandeep Das and his group of young Indian musicians together with internationally acclaimed musicians from various countries namely Spain, China & The United States of America.

 These maiden concert were followed by Rhythm of Life concerts at Siri Fort Audi in New Delhi and Nehru Centre in Mumbai (2011) and the World Harmony Concert in New Delhi (2012).
 Thereafter, the ensemble was invited to perform at the prestigious Europalia Festival in Brussels.

 In January 2015, we held a World Music Concert, at Satya Sai Auditorium, Delhi.
 The concert featured Syrian artist Kinan Azmeh and vocal-duo of Ritesh & Rajnish Mishra.
 This was also the debut concert of the first Hum-Lanxess scholars.
 Since then, the HUM Ensemble has been invited for residencies and performances across the U.S. More information about HUM's current touring projects is available on the Ensemble's web page.